Fitara/eigen-news/README.md

 const matrix = [[1, 2, 0], [4, 5, 6], [7, 8, 9]];

 diagonalDifference(matrix);
-Output : 3 because the sum of the first diagonal is 1 + 5 + 9 = 15, \n and the sum of the second diagonal is 0 + 5 + 7 = 12, so the difference is 15 - 12 = 3.
+Output : 3
+because the sum of the first diagonal is 1 + 5 + 9 = 15,
+and the sum of the second diagonal is 0 + 5 + 7 = 12, so the difference is 15 - 12 = 3.
 ```